Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 - On Second Christmas (Boxing Day in UK and Canada), Amish families often gather with friends, neighbors, and more distant relatives for fun. gift-giving might be part of this as well.
 Sleigh rides and ice skating may be part of the day.
 As seen in the top photo, the Amish children enjoy visiting non-Amish neighbors and friends and caroling for them on this day.
 The Amish may take their buggies past the homes of people that decorate their properties with lights and lawn displays for secular and religious Christmas.
 They enjoy the lights, but do not dwell on the commercial aspect of the season.

-Eliminating some of the expense and hectic nature of the Christmas Season might be right for many of us as well.
+Eliminating some of the expense and hectic nature of the American Christmas Season might be right for many of us.

 Holmes County Attractions